-- To create various databases for non-book materials like e-books, e-journals, e-project, CD- ROMs and DVD- ROMs, etc.
+- To create various databases for non-book materials like e-books, e-journals, e-project, and e-databases, etc.

-- To provide CD- ROM based reference and information service.
+- To provide Institutional Repository and information service.

 - To provide appropriate knowledge resources to meet the information needs of the academic community of the institute.

 - To develop and disseminate knowledge through print, audio-visual, electronic media and various forms.